heptarch/heptarch.github.io/drafts/goals.md

 ## Introduction

 I've long been fascinated by the question of why different goal-based sports have a different number of characteristic goals per game.
-Given that the World Cup 2026 is upon us (I just watched Australia win in person!), it seemed like a good time to take a crack at the problem.
+Given that World Cup 2026 is upon us (I just watched Australia win in person!), it seems like a good time to give the problem more thought.

 ## Basics